Country News

 Transition-to-scale (TTS) funding between $300,000 CAD and $1,500,000 CAD will be awarded to support tested mental health promotion and prevention approaches that align with country-specific priorities along their scaling journey to help catalyze their sustainability and impact.

-In India, we’re funding TTS approaches to strengthen family functioning.
-These innovation solutions will focus on addressing parent-child communication and parents’ perceptions of mental health with a goal of improving parent-youth relationships.
+In India, we seek bold Transition-to-Scale ideas to strengthen family functioning.
+These innovative solutions should focus on addressing parent-child communication and parents’ perceptions of mental health.

 Ecosystem catalyst funding: